saitaiky/notebook/docs/docs/cloud-computing/aws/management/ssm.md

 description: AWS Systems Manager (Systems Manager) was formerly known as "Amazon Simple Systems Manager (SSM)" and "Amazon EC2 Systems Manager (SSM)".
 The original abbreviated name of the service, "SSM", is still reflected in various AWS resources, including a few other service consoles.
 ---

+## Systems Manager Agent (SSM Agent)

+- On many AMIs, the SSM Agent is already installed.
+For a list of Amazon Machine Images (AMIs) with SSM Agent preinstalled, see [Amazon Machine Images (AMIs) with SSM Agent preinstalled](https://docs.aws.amazon.com/systems-manager/latest/userguide/ami-preinstalled-agent.html).
+- The SSM agent allows you to communicate with your EC2 or Service in a secure(Enable TLS 1.2) channel that the agent implements with the AWS system Manager.
+In other words, you can send commands to your EC2 to be executed without using a direct connection to your EC2.

 ## AWS resource group

 AWS resource group is a collection of related AWS resources, allowing you to organize and manage them together based on criteria like tags, resource types, or regions.
 It provides a consolidated view and simplifies management tasks by enabling actions on multiple resources simultaneously.